Isotopes of rubidium: Rubidium-87

-Rubidium-87 is an isotope of rubidium.
+Rubidium-87 is one of two natural isotopes of rubidium, with an abundance of 27.835%, and a half-life of 4.97×10^10 years, with beta decay to strontium-87, a stable isotope.

+During fractional crystallization of igneous rock, Sr tends to become concentrated in plagioclase, leaving Rb in the liquid phase.
+Hence, the Rb/Sr ratio in residual magma may increase over time, resulting in rocks with increasing Rb/Sr ratios with increasing differentiation.
+The highest ratios (10 or higher) occur in pegmatites.
+The age of a mineral, if it has not been subsequently altered, is determined by the parent and daughter abundances, the half-life, and the original content of the daughter, here strontium; the 87Sr/86Sr ratio helps in its calculation.
+See rubidium-strontium dating for further detail.

 Rubidium-87 was the first and the most popular atom for making Bose–Einstein condensates in dilute atomic gases.
 Even though rubidium-85 is more abundant, rubidium-87 has a positive scattering length, which means it is mutually repulsive, at low temperatures.
 This prevents a collapse of all but the smallest condensates.
 It is also easy to evaporatively cool, with a consistent strong mutual scattering.
 There is also a strong supply of cheap uncoated diode lasers typically used in CD writers, which can operate at the correct wavelength.